1. Programme Overview: EA and Open Value

 | Software Assurance | Included by default (increases upfront cost but provides upgrade rights, training, and support benefits) | Optional in perpetual model (decide per product).
 Included automatically in OV Subscription |

-Visit Knowledge Hub →The EA is inherently an enterprise-wide agreement.
-You agree to licence all qualified users or devices for chosen "Enterprise Products" — typically Windows Enterprise OS, Microsoft 365 Apps (formerly Office Pro Plus), and Core CAL or Enterprise CAL suites.
-This all-in strategy simplifies compliance and maximises volume discounts, but you're paying for every user whether they fully utilise the software or not.
+The EA is inherently an enterprise-wide agreement.
+You agree to licence all qualified users or devices for chosen “Enterprise Products”, typically Windows Enterprise OS, Microsoft 365 Apps (formerly Office Pro Plus), and Core CAL or Enterprise CAL suites.
+This all-in strategy simplifies compliance and maximises volume discounts, but you are paying for every user whether they fully utilise the software or not.

 Open Value gives you a choice: opt for an organisation-wide Open Value (covering all PCs with certain base products to achieve platform pricing) or a non-organisation-wide Open Value where you only purchase licences for specific needs.
 A 300-user company could licence 300 copies of Office (organisation-wide for the platform discount) but only 50 copies of Visio for the specific users who need it.

 Both agreements allow adding licences mid-term.
 The critical difference is reduction flexibility.
-In a standard EA, you cannot reduce your licensing obligation until the EA renewal — you're locked in for the term.
-The exception: an Enterprise Subscription Agreement (where you don't own licences) allows reducing counts at the anniversary.
-Open Value Subscription also allows annual true-down — making it attractive for organisations with fluctuating headcount.
+In a standard EA, you cannot reduce your licensing obligation until the EA renewal.
+You are locked in for the term.
+The exception: an Enterprise Subscription Agreement (where you do not own licences) allows reducing counts at the anniversary.
+Open Value Subscription also allows annual true-down, making it attractive for organisations with fluctuating headcount.

-For organisations leaning heavily into cloud services, Microsoft's Cloud Solution Provider (CSP) programme offers monthly flexibility.
-CSP can be an alternative to both EA and Open Value for cloud-only needs — but it doesn't include traditional Software Assurance benefits (such as downgrade rights or passive use rights for on-premises deployments).
+For organisations leaning heavily into cloud services, Microsoft’s Cloud Solution Provider (CSP) programme offers monthly flexibility.
+CSP can be an alternative to both EA and Open Value for cloud-only needs, but it does not include traditional Software Assurance benefits (such as downgrade rights or passive use rights for on-premises deployments).
 Organisations with hybrid needs typically still require EA or Open Value.

 | Factor | Enterprise Agreement | Open Value |